eduvpn/documentation/ROADMAP.md

 These may be implemented already in 3.x as they are not necessarily "breaking":

+- Also provide client configuration file as JSON(?)
+  - allows client to build their own config file locally with optional tweaks _without_ parsing WireGuard or OpenVPN configuration files
 - Add WireGuard+TCP support
 - "Real Time" Authorization with LDAP, OIDC backends
   - Removes the need to periodically authenticate to get the latest